 Botulinum toxin commonily known as botox, is a powerful neurotoxin made by a bacterium Clostridium botulinum.
 It works by blocking the transmission of the electrical impulse from a nerve which makes a muscle contract.
 Thus injecting Botulinum toxin into a muscle causes muscle paralysis.
 The blockade is permanent and recovery is dependent on the cells making new receptors, a process that takes around 12 weeks.
 This is why, when used cosmetically, the effects of botulinum toxin wear off at around 3 months.

-Botulinum toxin is licensed for the management of urinary incontinence in adult patients with neurogenic detrusor overactivity due to subcervical spinal cord injury or multiple sclerosis.
+It is also licensed for the management of urinary incontinence in adult patients with neurogenic detrusor overactivity due to subcervical spinal cord injury or multiple sclerosis.
 It is not yet licensed to treat stress incontinence.

 You need to have had detrusor overactivity diagnosed on urodynamic testing and should have tried conventional treatments such as bladder retraining and anticholinergic medication.